Cherry pie. Nothing says lazy summer days better than this classic American dessert that tastes of nothing but cherries. Pure and simple.

-We heard a lot of resoundingly righteous things about this cherry pie recipe.
-But our favorite comment has to be, “This pie tastes simple.
+This cherry pie recipe has elicited a lot of resoundingly laudatory comments.
+But our favorite has to be, “This pie tastes simple.
 Like cherries.”
-Because that’s exactly what we’re seeking in a cherry pie.
-Save your almond extract and your lemon for another recipe as you won’t need them here.
-And as for those all-too-common complaints of cherry pie filling slumping and leaking?
-You’ll find none of that here either.
-Just cherries.
-Just as God intended.
+Because that’s exactly what we seek in a cherry pie.
+Save your almond extract or your lemon juice or your whatever else for another recipe.
+You won’t need them here.
+This tastes like just cherries.
+Nothing else.
+As God intended.
+This recipe has been updated.
+Originally published July 2, 2014.

 Cherry Pie Recipe

 - Makes one 9-inch pie

 - Pastry dough for double-crust pie

 - For the filling